Hydrant Flushing

 • Improves water flow: By removing these minerals, the inside diameter of a water main is increased and therefore allows a better flow of water.

 • Hydrant maintenance: A fire hydrant is a mechanical device.
-Operation of a hydrant lubricates internal mechanisms and gaskets.
+The operation of a hydrant lubricates internal mechanisms and gaskets.

-• Hydrant inspection: Any deficiencies are noted and repaired as necessary to insure that each hydrant will perform when needed for an emergency.
+• Hydrant inspection: Any deficiencies are noted and repaired as necessary to ensure that each hydrant will perform when needed for an emergency.

-Starting Monday, August 28 through Wednesday, September 13, the Water Division will be flushing hydrants throughout the Village.
-The flushing will occur between the hours of 6 a.m. and 2 p.m.
+Starting Monday, August 24, through Thursday, September 10, the Water Division will be flushing hydrants throughout the Village.
+Flushing will occur between 6 a.m. and 2 p.m.
 Barricades will be placed in designated areas prior to flushing.
-Please do not wash laundry during the flushing hours as rust staining of the clothing may result.
-Residents with water softeners are encouraged to check the cycle time of their softeners so that the unit does not regenerate during this period.
+Please do not wash laundry during flushing hours, as it may cause rust staining on clothing.
+Residents with water softeners are encouraged to check their softeners' cycle times to ensure the units do not regenerate during this period.
 The schedule for hydrant flushing by area will be as follows:

 Cook County

-Hydrant flushing will place in Cook County as follows:
+Hydrant flushing will take place in Cook County as follows:

 South of Irving Park Road, North of Lake Street,